 Flowing past unmarred forests, including the Little Big Econ State Forest, paddlers can see a diverse array of wildlife, including sandhill cranes, bald eagles, ospreys, hawks, wading birds, wood storks, roseate spoonbills, waterfowl, shorebirds, deer, turkey and sometimes black bear.
 The Muscogee name for the river means “River of Many Mounds,” named for the multitude of Indian mounds found along this waterway.
 The second largest tributary of the storied St. Johns River, this delightful black water stream is narrow in places and canopied by cypress and Sabal palm.

-#1, Start of the Trail, County Road 419 Bridge, Little Big Econ Canoe Launch
+Start at 419 Bridge, Little Big Econ Canoe Launch to Snowhill Bridge (8.5 mi paddle)

 Access to the river is by walking about 100 meters from the parking area on Northeast side of CR 419 bridge down a grassy easement to the unimproved launch under the bridge.
 From the town of Oviedo, take CR 419 about 2.5 miles east to the northeast side of the bridge over the river.